joelsleeba/joelsleeba/README.md

 I have a blog I sometimes write and share few pictures on.
 You can visit it [here](joelsleeba.github.io/blog).
 Also there is a series of webpages I created when I was learning CSS.
 I still use google to center and align stuff, but I think that project is one of the coolest things I've done.
 You can checkout that in [CSSArt](joelsleeba.github.io/CSSart).

 And that's something about me.
 If you want to know more, feel free to write to me.
-You'll get my email from [here](joelsleeba.github.io).
+You'll get my mail ID from [here](joelsleeba.github.io).
 You might find me on Instagram, but I'm not very active there _(Let's say, I am a good boy and wants to stay away from distractions)_.